mfdiscalajr/PlumbLab_RIXS_Analysis/README.md

 Plumb Lab RIXS Data Analysis
 ============================

 Here we keep the up to date analysis tools used for RIXS data analysis in Plumb Lab at Brown University.
+Each compound being analyzed and modeled will have its own folder in the repository.
+These folders will specifically have code meant to analyze experimental data relevant to that compound and/or significant modifications to the base code made for that compound.

 ## Contributers: